 These are all questions that kids usually think about and question as they read fairytales.
 I questioned these things myself.

 It was wonderful to see how the author takes these questions and spins a whole storyline around it.
 Some things are questioned and taken apart while others are answered through the story.

-If this book was a true fairytale like the ones we all know of, it would end with the Good student finding love and winning over Evil.
+If this book was a fairytale like the others that we know, it would end with the Good student finding love and winning over Evil.
 But this book turns things around.

 I really like how the ending was different and showed the true meaning of a happy ending.
 It was such a twist and wholly unexpected but was the BEST.
 I won’t say anymore because of spoilers.

 Also, while it has a good enough ending, the series continues after this.
 It doesn’t fully end.
 But I didn’t find much suspense and didn’t continue the series.